← All Articles

 Tesler’s Law

-There is a certain amount of complexity which cannot be reduced.
+There is a certain amount of complexity in systems that cannot be reduced.

-Gestalt principles explain how humans perceive the world around them.
+Gestalt principles explain how humans perceive the world visually.

 Law of Common Region